rlridenour/jekyll-blog/_posts/2016-09-22-the-ballad-of-mitch-randall.md

 Then he wore it to school.
 That was not so cute.
 When he started wearing it with his baseball uniform,
-Everybody thought it was just a little weird.
+everybody thought it was just a little weird.

 When the other kids started to tease him
-His Dad decided to have a talk
+His dad decided to have a talk.
-He said, Son,
+He said, son,
-that may be the look down in Texas, Austin
+that may be the look down in Texas, Austin, that is,
-but this is Oklahoma, 1970,
+but this is Oklahoma, 1975.
-It's not that progressive a state.
+It's just not that progressive a state.
 But here's what I want you to remember:

 Don't let them make fun of your bow tie,